 Clicking on the orange lion icon activates the “Brave Shield.”
 More precisely, it deactivates it, since the Brave Shield is on by default.

 These are the browser’s security controls, and this is where a lot of the extra speed seems to come from.
 Turns out, webpages load a lot faster when you strip out all the junk code, annoying advertisements and sneaky tracking shit going on in the background.

 For search results, Brave encourages the use of more obscure, privacy-focused search engines like Duck Duck Go, Qwant and Ecosia.
-Google and Bing are also available.
+If you want to actually find something on the internet you’re looking for, Google and Bing are also available.

 Brave is rolling out its own privacy-focused search engine, aiming to compete directly with Google Search.
 Talk about courage!
 Although it’s beyond the scope of this article, preliminary reviews seem positive.

 For an additional level of privacy, Brave’s ‘incognito’ mode (less provocatively called ‘private mode’ here) includes industrial-level Tor support.